Keen-AI/zap/README.md

 It will only save the **best** checkpoint, which is determined by having the **lowest validation loss**.

+> [!NOTE]
-> ℹ️ Currently the MLFlow logger creates a numbered folder inside `mlruns` for each experiment; inside the numbered folder it creates another folder for the current run, named with a long GUID.
+> Currently the MLFlow logger creates a numbered folder inside `mlruns` for each experiment; inside the numbered folder it creates another folder for the current run, named with a long GUID.
 Not sure why it uses numbers and GUIDs instead of the experiment name and the human-friendly run IDs it displays in the UI.

+> [!WARNING]
-> ⚠️ Currently checkpoints are only uploaded to a bucket if the training run finishes "naturally", i.e. if the early stopping kicks.
+> Currently checkpoints are only uploaded to a bucket if the training run finishes "naturally", i.e. if the early stopping kicks.
 If you cancel a run or if the trainer reaches the maximum number of epochs (100), the checkpoints are only stored locally

 ### Testing separately